Chemistry 260, Summer 2024

 This is the overall breakdown of marks for the course.

 Assignments, results and reports (approx 90% of total lab mark).
-Marking guides for each experiment will be posted on the Chem 260 Schedule page.
+The report templates include a guide to the marks distribution.

 Instructor's assessment of professional skills (approx 10% of total lab mark).
 A link will be provided here to the criteria used by the lab instructors in making their evaluation of the professional skills you have displayed during the odd numbered experiments and the even numbered experiments.